Manny Wilkins: Green Bay Packers

 Wilkins signed with the Green Bay Packers as an undrafted free agent on May 3, 2019.
-He was waived on August 31, 2019, and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Packers on January 21, 2020.
+He was waived on August 31, and was re-signed to the team's practice squad the next day.

-He was released by the Packers on April 27, 2020.
+Wilkins signed a reserve/future contract with the Packers on January 21, 2020.
+He was released by the Packers on April 27.

 St. Louis Battlehawks

 On February 12, 2023, Wilkins signed with the St. Louis Battlehawks, then of the XFL.
 He re-signed with the team on February 8, 2024.
 Wilkins spent the 2024 season as the second-string quarterback behind veteran starter AJ McCarron.
 He saw action in five games that year, including two as starting quarterback following an injury to McCarron.

 On December 20, 2024, Wilkins re-signed with the Battlehawks, now of the UFL.
-Wilkins began the 2025 season as the starting quarterback until suffering a season-ending Achilles heel injury in Week 4.
+Wilkins began the 2025 season as the starting quarterback until suffering a season-ending Achilles tendon injury in Week 4.
+He was not retained in the 2026 UFL draft.